Kendhikolhudhoo

-According to the census 2014, Kundhikulhudhoo is home to 1767 people making the island most populous in the atoll after Velidhoo, Holhudhoo, and Manadhoo.

 History

-The most important day in the history of Kundhikulhudhoo was the day people of Tholhendhoo migrated to the island.
 Severe island erosion led the people of Tholhendhoo to migrate to Kundhikulhudhoo on 1 January 1993.

 Geography

 The island is 196.46 km north of the country's capital, Malé.
 Kendhikulhudhoo is located at 5° 56' 58"N degree of latitude and 73° 25'00'E degree of longitude.
 The island has an area of 2.06 km2 with a length of 4.92 km and width of 0.51 km.

 The geography of Kendhikulhudhoo is unique with six mangrove areas locally known as "kulhi" in the island.
 They are "Mai falhu", "Dhimaafalhu", "Hikikulhi", "Tholhifalhu", "Gan'baafalhu", Fin'dhana gonni and "Gaathudee kolhu".
 However, these mangrove areas are faced with a major problem of dumping garbage by the islanders.
 In addition, an aquaculture project carried out recently in the largest mangrove area "Mai falhu" destroyed part of the mangrove ecosystem in the area.

 Bluepeace, a non-government organization focused on environmental protection of Maldives reported that these mangrove areas absorbed much of the impact of the December 2004 saving the island from the destruction of property and loss of human lives.
 Several projects have been initiated by local NGOs to protect the mangrove areas in the island.
 One of such project was "Save KK" initiated by Society for Kendhikulhudhoo Island Development (SKID) in association with UNDP.